venkatrsrinivas/K-MapGenerator/README.md

 Download all the files in this repo to your computer.

 # Running K-Map Generator
-To run the program, simply double-click on the `frontend.pyw` file.
+To run the program, simply run the `frontend.pyw` file.

 # Using the program
 ## Specifying an Expression Manually